xmpp-iot/xmpp-iot.github.io/gsoc/index.md

 * Look at the scripts avaliable in the [SleekXMPP IoT examples](https://github.com/joachimlindborg/SleekXMPP/tree/xep_0323_325/examples/IoT) especially the PhilipsHue.
 Create a mapping to another open API for a device.

-##Teaser task for openHAB
+##Teaser tasks for openHAB

 * start an OpenHAB instance and trigger the XMPP module to send a plain chat message to the python script in the tutorial triggering a relay "Toggle"
-* Implement a first SMACK-extension for the XEP323 basic stanza
+* Implement a first SMACK-extension for the  [XEP323 basic stanzas]( http://xmpp.org/extensions/xep-0323.html) as decribed in the extension

 This is maintained by [Joachim Lindborg](http://lsys.se/)  member of the  [XMPP Extensions Foundation](http://xmpp.org/about-xmpp/xsf/xsf-member-list/)